 Children's Religious Education

 PCUUC RE continues online each Sunday at 11am.
 Each week Jennifer shares the link for the class.
-If you new to PCUUC and want to explore RE reach out to Jennifer Weigand, our Director of Religious Education at email@example.com.
+If you are new to PCUUC and want to explore RE, reach out to Jennifer Weigand, our Director of Religious Education, at email@example.com.

 At Prairie Circle Unitarian Universalist Congregation (PCUUC), we offer a safe and supportive environment for your child to explore life and all of its facets.
 The children are supported by, and are an integral part of, a spiritual community that helps them define their own moral compass.